drupol/master-thesis/src/thesis/main.typ

       key: "CC BY 4.0",
       short: "CC BY 4.0",
       long: "Creative Commons Attribution 4.0 International",
-      description: [The Creative Commons Attribution 4.0 International License #cite(<CCBy40>, form: "normal") is a widely used license that allows others to distribute, remix, adapt, and build upon your work, even commercially, as long as they credit you for the original creation.
-This is the most flexible of the CC licenses.], ),
+      description: [The Creative Commons Attribution 4.0 International Licence #cite(<CCBy40>, form: "normal") is a widely used licence that allows others to distribute, remix, adapt, and build upon your work, even commercially, as long as they credit you for the original creation.
+This is the most flexible of the CC licences.], ),
     (
       key: "CDN",